waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
  * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+### July 23
+#### Work Done
+ * Finish and flatten the four docker images and uploaded onto the docker hub, which can be found at: https://hub.docker.com/u/liangkailiu.

+#### To Do List:
+ * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+### July 24
+#### Work Done
+ * Finish the image stream shraing using ROS2 and ffmpeg.
+Get results of FPS and latency.
+ * The notes for setting up and results for latency can be found at: https://github.com/waggle-sensor/summer2020/blob/master/liu/doc/ImageStreamSharing.md.

+#### To Do List:
+ * Analysis the performance of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+## Week 12 (June 27 to July 30)

+### July 27
+#### Work Done
+ * Work on the image stream sharing with RabbitMQ, try to build an docker image with Rabbitmq and OpenCV inside

+#### To Do List:
+ * Analysis report of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.

+### July 28
+#### Work Done
+ * Work on the experiments and analysis report of the data sharing

+#### To Do List:
+ * Analysis report of data sharing / streaming mechanisms in terms of throughput, latency, resource utilization, etc.